bradparks/GoFreeCDN/README.md

 https://cloud.google.com/appengine/docs/go/

-Test the generated GAE instance by running the following commands in the directory where the GAE instance files were written.
-This is the --appdir directory of the current dir if using the -dir argument.
-The gofreecdn program writes a complete GAE deployable application with files that like the following:
+The files written to --appdir directory (or the current dir if using the -dir argument) would look like the following:

 GENERATED GAE FILES: